 Religion

 Religion is a potent theme that surfaces in the poetry of T.S.
 Eliot.
-Eliot discusses its relevance for a modern age beset by moral degeneration, war and uncertainty.
-Eliot's work is characterised by its extensive use of intertextuality, particularly with regard to Biblical allusions and references.
+Eliot discusses its relevance for a modern age beset by moral degeneration, war, and uncertainty.
+Eliot's work is characterized by its extensive use of intertextuality, particularly about Biblical allusions and references.
 The Hollow Men contains an increasingly fragmented 'Lord's Prayer'.
 Its devolution is representative of the hollow men's inability to articulate a prayer and thus modern man's inability to connect with the divine.

 Isolation